dmitriy-chernysh/dmitriy-chernysh/README.md

 ### Hey 👋

-I'm a Software Developer from Ukraine with over 6 years of experience in Android Development and more than 10 years experience in software development overall.
+I'm a Software Developer from Ukraine with over 6 years of experience in Android Development and more than 10 years of experience in software development overall.

 Since 2015 I've been creating native apps for Android devices.